obdmpod/mkdoc_ipfs_podcast/docs/index.md

 ### Install Script

-If you don't have IPFS installed, this Install Script will install the latest IPFS software, IPFS Podcasting client script, and setup a cron task on your [Debian](https://www.debian.org/) or [Ubuntu](https://ubuntu.com/download) based PC (preferred).
+If you don't have IPFS installed, this install script will install the latest IPFS software, IPFS Podcasting client script, and setup a cron task on your [Debian](https://www.debian.org/) or [Ubuntu](https://ubuntu.com/download) based PC (preferred).

 1. [Download the install script](https://raw.githubusercontent.com/Cameron-IPFSPodcasting/podcastnode-Python/main/ipfspodcasting-install.sh).